VerzatileDev/VerzatileDev/README.md

 <!--<img src="https://wakatime.com/share/@VerzatileDev/bd535d51-2b9d-4912-b0bd-87b577275e77.svg" width="500" height="300"> -->
 ### Full Stack Developer learning Game Development using c# & c++

-- Currently working on learning to make a " Graphics Engine "
+- Currently working on a redemtion project " Graphics Engine "
 - On the side studying HTML & CSS (I admire how websites are made and wish to learn from them)
-- Looking for a Team to work with (Internship / Opperatunity for work)
+- Looking for a Team to work with (Internship / Opperatunity work)

 ### Languages / Software